 In a way, this develops students’ critical thinking skills.
 The more students get curious about how things in the story can be resolved, the more it positively impacts their cognitive development.

 When students think, the more their brains are trained to process information and details.

 4. Encourages collaboration

 Storytelling is a form of communication.
-When students interact, they are actually telling a story.
+When students interact, they tell a story.
 Now, if they have something to talk about, they can think-pair-share and dissect the story very well.

 If you use storytelling as part of your discussion of complex learning materials, students tend to share their ideas and opinions as they work together in a group.
 This can be an effective way for them to learn complex content.

 5. Develops communication

 When students are listening, they get curious about the conflict and so they ask questions.
 I allow my students to do it because it’s an indication that they are willing to express their thoughts based on the material.
 In a sense, that is already communicating.